KevinMarquette/kevinmarquette.github.io/_draft/modules.md

     Import-Module .\GetInfo.ps1
     GetInfo -ComputerName localhost

 I like this so much more than dot sourcing.
 I really wish that this was the standard appraoch over dot sourcing for a two reasons.
 First is that it would be easier to understand and explain to people new to Powershell.
-And it moves the scripter down the path of making modules much sooner.
+Second, it moves the scripter down the path of making modules much sooner.

 ## .psm1